 Seed processing infrastructure is one of the key requirements in the jatropha seed-based biodiesel value chain and is presently a major constraint holding back the development of the biodiesel sector in India.
 In most of the jatropha growing areas, modern processing plants have not come up in sufficient numbers so far.
 This is because of two major reasons; first, the government intends to bring private participation to build this capacity but the private players visualize potential risks in investing in this area because of uncertainty regarding the supply of sufficient feedstock and market demand for biodiesel.
 Second, the unavailability of processing capacity is making the farmers to down-scale their production and this poses a threat to even the existing processing plants.
 The cost of production of biodiesel increases substantially if the units are run under low economies of scale.
 The problem worsens with increase in the price of seeds due to the involvement of middlemen and higher transportation costs when the seeds are sourced from distant places.
-To substantiate these points, the cost of production of biodiesel plant in Udaipur and Chhattisgarh Biodiesel Development Authority (CBDA) processing plant at Raipur, was compared in the study.
+To substantiate these points, the cost of production of biodiesel in two processing plants, Rajasthan State Mines and Minerals Ltd. (RSMML) biodiesel plant in Udaipur and Chhattisgarh Biodiesel Development Authority (CBDA) processing plant at Raipur, was compared in the study10.